juanpc2018/Clean-install-Any-OS-in-New-Computer-with-Insyde-Bios/README.md

 it´s Weird "Fake" RAM, "Fake" Optane. or "Virtual" RAM, "Virtual" Optane.

-Real RAM is 4GB, some may call Fake Advertisement.
+Real RAM is 4GB, some may call 8GB Fake Advertisement.
-Seems the other 4GB appears out of thin air. i dont know where they are, unless i do a complte ifixit teardown to see the other side of the board.
+Seems the other 4GB appears out of thin air. i dont know where they are, unless i do a complte ifixit teardown to see the other side of the board. in the mean time i have 2 theories:
+RAM is slowed, and split with interrupts, like Cores into Threads. or RAM is .zip .rar .7zip by Insyde Bios or CPU Memory controller. if there is Not 4GB of Ram soldered to the other side of the PCB. easy to know, if i remove the 4GB stick, it should boot ok, if has 4GB soldered somewhere.

 Anyway...
 If you do Not Activate the Secret SATA Menu in the Bios,